 Radiotelemetry helps them track down snakes in small groups.
 This is of great help to hunters, who can bag five snakes for the price of one.
 Aside from that, though, the researchers are also using it to learn more about the habitat they prefer, what they eat, and how they’re putting local species at risk.
 Their approach, quite rightly, is that the more we know about these snakes, the better chance we have of controlling them.

-The only downside is that it’s quite a costly way to try and control the population.
+The only downside is that it’s a costly way to control the population.
 There’s the cost of the tracker itself.
 There’s also the fact that you have to repeatedly catch and release the snake, which takes man-hours.
 If this program could be expanded, it would be highly effective, but costs stand in the way.